 A jazz saxophonist loses his capability to play when he is injured in a shooting at a café where he was playing.
 He sinks into depression when everyone charges in to take care of him, including his ex-wife.
 However, he discovers a stone with a telephone number attached.
-Returning the stone, he meets a young aspiring actress who in one of those film coincidences is listening to his music.
+Returning the stone, he meets a young aspiring actress who is listening to his music.
 Soon the two begin an affair which is fouled by his over-obsessiveness with her which costs them both a job at a restaurant.

 John Sacksteder <firstname.lastname@example.org>

 Is she real? ..or did he make her up?

 See more »

 The character of Dr. Van Horn was originally written for author Salman Rushdie

 , a good friend of Writer and Director Paul Auster